RICS Homebuyer Service

 The inspection is followed by a detailed written report outlining the nature of the defect, and the recommended remedial measures.

-As RICS Regulated Valuers, we can provide you with an accurate valuation to assess the market value of a property in its current state for mortgage purposes or to settle a probate or marital dispute.
+With our Principal a RICS Regulated Valuer, we can provide you with an accurate valuation to assess the market value of a property in its current state for mortgage purposes or to settle a probate or marital dispute.

 Hugh James Surveyors offer a personal and friendly residential property valuation service, whilst maintaining the highest standards of professionalism set out by the Royal Institution of Chartered Surveyors (RICS).
 All our valuations are backed by the appropriate level of professional indemnity insurance.